ted-ncg/labs/14-call-remote-api.md

      }
      ```

+1. Create a **new** class that implements `CurrencyService` called `JittertedCurrencyService`,
+   and annotate it so that Spring can manage it.
+Also annotate it with `@Primary` so it uses it
+   instead of the *stub* version.

-1. Create a URI Template string for the remote API:
+1. In the implementation of `convertToGbp()`, Create a URI Template string for the remote API:

    * It will send three *query* parameters:
        * `from` - the source currency, e.g., `USD`